World Heritage Programme

 Yichuan joined the World Heritage Programme as GIS Analyst in May 2011, based at the UNEP-WCMC Office in Cambridge, UK.
 He maintains and improves the natural World Heritage spatial data in the World Database on Protected Area (WDPA).
 His work also involves developing data analysis solutions and cartographic products for various reports and research projects.
 Prior to this role, he worked for IUCN’s Global Species Programme, providing mapping support for the Red List of Threatened Species.
 Yichuan holds a BSc from Zhejiang University and an Mphil in GIS and Remote Sensing from the University of Cambridge.
 He is a Chinese national and enjoys nature and photography.

-Célia joined the World Heritage Programme in April 2013 to work specifically on the State of World Heritage website and report.
+Célia is a communications professional with over 10 years of experience.
+She joined the World Heritage Programme in March 2013 to work on communications, specifically in relation to the IUCN World Heritage Outlook.
 Her role involves overseeing the website design and user experience to ensure dissemination and usefulness among the conservation community and beyond.
 She previously held the position of Communications Officer for the 2012 World Conservation Congress, IUCN’s four-yearly landmark event.
-Célia worked several years as an editor in the press sector and has since successfully transferred her skills to online communications.
-A Swiss-French national, she acquired fluency in English while studying and working in Dublin, Ireland for 12 years.
+A Swiss-French national, Célia is fluent in French and English.
+She spent 12 years in Dublin, Ireland, where she worked as an editor in the press sector and studied at master’s level.
 She can also speak Italian.